 Frame care is easy.
 Your surgeon will have some simple guidelines for keeping your frame clean.
 This involves you cleaning around the pins and wires once or twice daily.

 Does ankle stretching hurt?

 This process should not involve any significant pain.
 Your surgeon will carefully teach you how to slowly adjust the frame.
 This is done very gradually.
-If you have any significant increase in pain while stretching your ankle, you should notify your surgeon.
+If you have any significant increase in pain while stretching your ankle, you should notify

 How long will I be in the frame?

 This will vary based on your particular need, but the average time is about three months.
-Your doctor may have you begin walking or start physical therapy before the frame is removed.
+Your doctor may have you begin walking or start physical therapy before the frame

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute